Open source · Built for Android

 1

 Install.
-Download the latest *-universal-debug.apk from Releases, allow install from unknown sources, open.
+Download the latest *-arm64-release.apk (or *-universal-release.apk if unsure) from Releases, allow install from unknown sources, open.
+Old debug builds must be uninstalled first; the signing changed.

 2